Work Integrated Learning in Science and Information Technology

-Admission to this course is based on merit and the number of places available may be restricted.
+Admission to this course is restricted to students enrolled in the Bachelor of Development Studies and the major in Geography in the Bachelor of Science degree.
+Admission is also based on merit and the number of places available may be restricted.
 Students should enquire through the Course Coordinator or Program Convenor.

 Students will only be able to complete one Work Integrated Learning course as part of their degree program.
 This means that students cannot take this course if a placement course already exists as a core or directed course within their degree program.